recurly/dataduct/README.rst

 docker-compose up -d

+make the container automatically restart when the host restarts:

+docker update --restart=unless-stopped <container id>

 test that docker is working: docker exec -it dataplatform_pipelines-build_1 python -c "from dataduct.steps.executors.custom_check import validate_redshift_result"

 create a login shell for the task_runner user